Main Spa Bathroom With Home Gym

-The third-floor space was cramped and outdated, and the guys were desperate to turn it into a modern-day "gentleman's club."
+The third-floor space was cramped and outdated, and the guys were desperate to make it feel more modern.
 Recently, Nick was diagnosed with diabetes and told to commence an exercise regimen.
-It was then the project took on greater urgency and I was called in to help.
+It was then that the project took on greater urgency and I was called in to help.
 For now they not only wanted a new bathroom, they needed a workout area to help Nick maintain a healthy lifestyle.

 As it stood, the bathroom room was chopped up into three separate spaces: a toilet/tub/shower space, a storage closet and a sunroom.
 So the first order of the day was to gut the maze of small rooms, pull out all of the old fixtures and start from scratch.
 Once this was accomplished, I was left with a huge, open space which I painted in a crisp, neutral shade.
 I then put down clean white tiles overtop of radiant heating pads on the floor.